 The Rose & Crown, Snettisham

-700 years later and it has become very much a destination pub and it’s not hard to see why.
+700 years later, it’s become very much a destination pub and it’s not hard to see why.
+Awarded a place in the coveted Michelin Guide with a 2021 Michelin Plate and named The Good Food Guide’s Norfolk Dining Pub of the Year 2020 – these guys know what great cooking is.
 Choose between one of the three bars, garden room, formal restaurant or conservatory, each with it’s own charm including low beamed ceilings, twisting passages, hidden snugs, pamment floors and log fires.

 It’s the type of pub where you could easily lose a whole weekend and with 16 stylish bedrooms, you can.
 It’s a great base to explore the North Norfolk coastline and definitely sits at the top end of B&B with its stylish coastal themed bedrooms, crisp white linen, fluffy towels and Molton Brown toiletries.
 For a small extra charge, children and well behaved dogs can stay in the same room.

-I loved the fabulous bold print wallpapers and quirky objets – injecting a little modern personality into this picture perfect, rose clad village pub.
+We love the fabulous bold print wallpapers and quirky objects – injecting a spark of modern personality into this picture perfect, rose clad village pub.
 The light and airy conservatory is an excellent addition, coming into its own in the summer when the doors open onto the pretty walled garden.
 South facing, it’s a fabulous sun trap – perfect for enjoying a jug of Pimms and letting the kids run wild in the pirate themed play area.
 Named The Good Hotel Guide Editor’s Choice Family Hotel 2019, R&C is perfect for family get togethers and Sunday lunches (booking essential).